-When you mail your application, be sure to use the correct amount of postage.
-The postage rate will depend on the weight of your application, which will be based on the number of pages you've included.
+Be sure to use the correct amount of postage when you mail your application.
+It'll depend on the weight of your application, which will be based on the number of pages you've included.

 If you don't have all the information or you can't finish all the items, send in your application anyway.
 We'll follow up with you within 1-2 weeks.